mikaleppanen/mbed-os/TESTS/network/emac/README.md

 ### EMAC unicast frame length

-1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum [[[What is the maximum?
-Should you say that here?]]] with 50 bytes increments.
+1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
 2. Verifies that all are replied.

 ### EMAC unicast burst

-1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum [[Same question here]]]  with 50 bytes increments.
+1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
 2. Repeats the sending 10 times.
 3. Verifies that all are replied.